turbot/guardrails-samples/control_objectives/aws_audit_logging/README.md

-# S3 Smart Folder Example
+# Turbot Audit Train configuration

 Provides a Terraform configuration for creating a smart folder and configuring Turbot to create a Global CloudTrail in the specified region for audit logging purposes.

 ## Pre-requisites